-For the variable costs, figure out what it would cost you for the minimum number of participants necessary to pull of the trip up to the maximum.
+For the variable costs, figure out what it would cost you for the minimum number of retreat participants necessary to pull off the trip, and up to the maximum cost.
 (We suggest people meet a minimum of six people and maximum of 14 people.)

 Figure out how much you’d like to profit